Diagonal approximation in completions of Q: A partial converse to Theorem

-In the classical case, this follows almost directly from the convergence part of the Borel--Cantelli lemma.
-In the diagonal case, we need to do a little work first, in order to rewrite our set $\mathcal{A}(\psi)$ as a limsup of sets $A_{\gamma}(\psi)$ and then estimate the measure of these sets.
+for infinitely many coprime $a,n$ is of Lebesgue measure $0$.
+This follows almost directly from the convergence part of the Borel--Cantelli lemma.
+In the diagonal case, we need to do a little more work.